0xNullLight/The-Motivation-Within/Blind Faith vs Evidence-Based Faith.md

 The more I delve into this topic, the more I realize the importance of <b>blind faith</b>.
 It provides comfort, allowing people to live a life sane enough to get by day by day.
 However, I believe <b>evidence-based faith</b> is even more crucial.
 Blind faith can be dangerous, and anyone who disagrees might not have faced its harsh consequences yet.

-I'm not just talking about believing in a god; this applies to believing in anything.
-If you don't know something, you remain ignorant of it.
-Understanding the bigger picture equips you to build a better foundation and improve yourself.
+I'm not just talking about believing in a god; this applies to believing in anything. <b>If you don't know something, you remain ignorant of it.
+Understanding the bigger picture equips you to build a better foundation and improve yourself.</b>

 But could knowing too much be a problem?
 I'm debating this with myself.
 On one hand, it could be; on the other, it might not be.
 Maybe it's not even the right question to ask.